Coronavirus: Harrison Wing update

 First doctor’s appointment

-This takes place approximately one week after the first nurse appointment.
-The doctor will discuss your test results and examine you.
+This will take place either on the same day or approximately one week after the first nurse appointment, depending on your needs.
+The doctor will discuss your test results, if available, and examine you.
 They will talk to you about HIV and treatments for this.

 Most people living with HIV have routine blood tests every 4-6 months.
 We can also carry out sexual health screening when you come for bloods.